freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-attribute-selectors/66ed8fd0f45ce3ece4053eaf.md

 #### --text--

-You're implementing an accessibility feature where `<button>` elements with a `data-tooltip` attribute should show a dotted underline.
-However, you want to exclude buttons where `data-tooltip` is exactly `"off"`.
+You're implementing an accessibility feature where `button` elements with a `data-tooltip` attribute should show a dotted underline.
+However, you want to exclude `button` elements where `data-tooltip` is exactly `"off"`.
 How would you write the selector?

 #### --distractors--